 Boot Samsung Galaxy Tab A into Recovery Mode using our guide.
-Galaxy Tab A comes with a 8.00 inch TFT touchscreen with a resolution of 768 x 1024 pixels.
-It is powered by 1.2 GHz quad core processor and comes with 2 GB of RAM.
+Galaxy Tab A comes with an 8.00 inch TFT touchscreen with a resolution of 768 x 1024 pixels.
+It is powered by a 1.2 GHz quad-core processor and comes with 2 GB of RAM.
 The tablet packs 16 GB of internal memory which is expandable up to 128 GB via micro SD card.
-Galaxy Tab A also features a 5 megapixel primary camera on the rear and a 2 megapixel front shooter for selfies.
-It comes with Android 5.0 Lollipop out of the box and is powered by a 4200 mAh non removable battery.
+Galaxy Tab A also features a 5-megapixel primary camera on the rear and a 2-megapixel front shooter for selfies.

-Recovery Mode refers to a special bootable partition which is natively built into the Android source code.
+Recovery Mode refers to a special bootable partition that is natively built into the Android source code.
 Almost all phones including Samsung comes with an unlocked stock recovery.
-You can easily access this stock recovery and perform various functions like gaining root access, applying OTA (over the air) updates, wiping data or cache partitions for factory reset purposes and implementing various system related tasks as well.
-Booting into recovery partition is completely legal process and it also does not void your device warranty.
+You can easily access this stock recovery and perform various functions like gaining root access, applying OTA (over the air) updates, wiping data or cache partitions for factory reset purposes, and implementing various system-related tasks as well.

 How to Enter Samsung Galaxy Tab A into Recovery Mode

 Here we have mentioned 4 different ways to enter your Galaxy Tab A into Recovery mode.
 You may refer to any one of them.